PermRock Royalty Trust (NYSE:PRT) Major Shareholder Boaz Energy Ii, Llc Sells 5,000 Shares

-PermRock Royalty Trust (NYSE:PRT – Get Rating) major shareholder Boaz Energy Ii, Llc sold 5,000 shares of PermRock Royalty Trust stock in a transaction dated Tuesday, June 21st.
-The shares were sold at an average price of $7.79, for a total value of $38,950.00.
-Following the transaction, the insider now owns 5,761,675 shares of the company’s stock, valued at approximately $44,883,448.25.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Major shareholders that own more than 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+PermRock Royalty Trust (NYSE:PRT – Get Rating) major shareholder Boaz Energy Ii, Llc sold 5,000 shares of the stock in a transaction on Monday, June 27th.
+The stock was sold at an average price of $8.25, for a total transaction of $41,250.00.
+Following the sale, the insider now owns 5,756,675 shares of the company’s stock, valued at $47,492,568.75.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Large shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Boaz Energy Ii, Llc also recently made the following trade(s):